Fair Division of Mixed Divisible and Indivisible Goods

 Finally, in the envy-cycle-elimination phase, Step~\ref{EFhalfALG-cycleElimination} eliminates envy edges by rearranging the partial allocation within the envy cycle $T$.
-Since each agent in $T$ is weakly better off, the partial allocation remains \EFhalf.
-For agents in $N \setminus T$, rearranging the partial allocation that is \EFhalf will not make \EFhalf infeasible.
-The conclusion follows. \end{proof} \fi
+Since each agent in $T$ is weakly better off, the partial allocation remains EFM.
+For agents in $N \setminus T$, rearranging the partial allocation that is EFM will not make EFM infeasible.
+The conclusion follows. \end{proof}